1tomany/storage-bundle/README.md

 ### Action philosophy
 The difference is subtle, but I prefer using the action classes for a few reasons:

-1. The class name indicates the action being performed: `UploadFileAction` clearly indicates that we're uploading a file.
+1. The interface name indicates the action being performed.
+By injecting an object of type `UploadFileActionInterface`, it's clear that you intend for this service to upload a file.
-2. Any non-provider-specific pre or post-processing computation can be handled in the `act()` method rather than reimplementing it in each storage provider class.
+2. Any non-client-specific pre or post-processing can be handled in the `act()` method rather than reimplementing it in each storage client class.
 3. They can be mocked in tests easier.
 Because a concrete object is being injected, only the `act()` method needs to be mocked.
-Mocking (or creating an anonymous class of) an interface is more difficult and often overkill for a test that's only testing one codepath.
+Mocking (or creating an anonymous class of) the `ServiceClientInterface` is more difficult and often overkill for a test that's only testing one action.

 ## Credits
 - [Vic Cherubini](https://github.com/viccherubini), [1:N Labs, LLC](https://1tomany.com)